Rio 2016 Tournament Details

 III.
 The Final Olympic Qualification Tournament

-The final qualification tournament will be a 16 team tournament with the following quota of the best ranked teams from each World Rugby Region invited to participate, based on rankings from the 2015 Regional Tournaments:
+Teams who have not yet qualified will play in the final qualification tournament (16 teams) tournament with the following quota of the best ranked teams from each World Rugby Region invited to participate, based on rankings from the 2015 Regional Tournaments:

 - Africa (CAR) - 3 teams

 - North America and the Caribbean (NACRA) - 2 teams